-If you are looking for a day trip out East on Long Island, Harbes Family Farm is a perfect place to add on your itinerary.
-In terms of outdoor and farm actives, they have you covered all year round.
+If you are looking for a day trip out East on Long Island, Harbes Family Farm is a perfect place to add to your Long Island itinerary.
+In terms of outdoor and farm activities, they have you covered all year round.

-Harbes family farm is extremely family-friendly with a corn maze, barnyard animals, and playground.
+Harbes family farm is extremely family-friendly, with a spooky haunted corn maze, barnyard animals, and a playground.
 All my friends with kids absolutely love going here!

-They also have a vineyard making so everyone without kids also loves going here!
+They also have a vineyard, so everyone without kids also loves going here!
 Enjoy apple cider donuts, roasted sweet corn, and tons of apple cider to drink!

-Depending on the season, they also offer apple picking at their Orchid (extremely popular), berry picking, and a watermelon and peach harvest.
+Depending on the season, they also offer apple picking at their Orchard (extremely popular), berry picking, and a watermelon and peach harvest.